Kaustubh-404/mantle-armada/NEW_FEATURES_GUIDE.md

-# 🎮 Mantle Armada: New Features Guide
+# 🎮 Seven Seas Protocol: New Features Guide

 ## 🆕 **What's New on Mantle Network**